Selenium Python Tutorial for Beginners (Step-by-Step using WebDriver)

 selenium with python tutorial

-This guide is a comprehensive introduction to Selenium using Python which can help you begin with your first automation script.
+This guide is a Python Selenium tutorial, a comprehensive introduction to Selenium with Python, which will help you begin with your first automation script.

 What is Selenium?